K88Biggs/shoppingList/README.md

 # Detailed Breakdown
 Include Necessary Libraries:

-include <iostream>: For input/output operations. include <vector>: For using the std::vector container. include <string>: For using the std::string class.
+include iostream: For input/output operations

+include vector: For using the std::vector container

+include string: For using the std::string class
-Using the Standard Namespace:

-using namespace std;: Allows you to use standard library names without the std:: prefix.
+Using the Standard Namespace: Allows you to use standard library names without the std:: prefix.
 # Main Function:

 int main() { ... }: The entry point of the program.